 As negotiations towards a new international agreement on pandemic preparedness take shape - initiated by the European Union and several world leaders, and agreed to be taken forward by WHO’s 194 member states in a Special Session of the World Health Assembly on 1st December 2021 - the time is ripe to explore what it will take to break down divisions within the health community and strive for transparent, inclusive, and accountable mechanisms.

 At this digital roundtable organized in close partnership between the European Health Forum Gastein and AIDS Healthcare Foundation Europe, key experts will reflect on what multi-sectorial commitments to and equitable governance structures for an international pandemic accord should look like, and how a broad consultation of civil society in the process can be ensured.
 We will also hear from young voices in (global) health and explore their hopes and demands for an equitable tomorrow.
 Join us to envision a transparent, inclusive, and accountable future for global health governance, and discuss the actions needed to get us there!

 If you have any questions for the speakers, ask them during registration, during the event via the webinar Q&A function, via email to [email protected] - or tweet @GasteinForum with #futureofhealth.Read More

-AIDS Healthcare Foundation (AHF), the largest global AIDS organization, currently provides medical care and/or services to over 1.4 million people in 45 countries worldwide in the US, Africa, Latin America/Caribbean, the Asia/Pacific Region and Europe.
+AIDS Healthcare Foundation (AHF), the largest global AIDS organization, currently provides medical care and/or services to over 1.4 million people in 45 countries worldwide in the US, Africa, Latin America/Caribbean, the Asia/Pacific Region and Eastern Europe.
 To learn more about AHF, please visit our website, find us on Facebook and follow us on Twitter and Instagram.